-D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

-the unit of measure?
+Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering first-year student?
+X If yes, what is the minimum number of credits and the unit of measure?
+15 oi iiigasuig: 10